When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Note: When building an application that processes sensitive user data, it’s imperative to have a clear understanding of the local privacy laws and how to follow these standards accordingly.
 We’ve also created a privacy guide to help you properly secure your application throughout the building process.

-When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.
+When kickstarting your Zocdoc clone, you can choose to begin by wireframing your product design, or building the necessary fields within your database.

-In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our platform.
-If you’re replicating a version of Zocdoc, some of the core pages you’ll want to include are:
+In this case, we’ll start by using Bubble’s visual design tool to shape the user interface of our platform.
+If you’re making a Zocdoc clone, some of the core pages you’ll want to include are:

-• Create profile page: Where doctors can create their featured profiles
+• Create profile page: Where medical practitioners can create their featured profiles

-• Home page: Allowing users to search for featured doctors
+• Home page: Allowing users to search for featured healthcare professionals

 Bubble no code Zocdoc clone user interface